 Amendments are those where work is outside the scope of the original consent e.g., additional footprint or increases in floor area, construction method, and significant changes to layout.
-An amendment application [form 2] via the online portal is required to be completed and fees payable.
+An amendment application [form 2] is required to be completed and fees payable.